olebole/irafdoc/doc/echelle.dofoe.rst

   there is a second fiber.
 Apertures are assigned with a limits set by the <i>lower</i> and
   <i>upper</i> parameter and numbered sequentially.
 A query is then
-  given allowing the aperture limits to be <tt>"resized"</tt> based on the profile itself (see <b>apresize</b>).
+  given allowing the aperture limits to be <span style="font-family: monospace;">"resized"</span> based on the profile itself (see <b>apresize</b>).
   </p>
   <p>